RobDavenport/Game-Design/Projects/Production/Tile Laying Roguelike.md

 Booters, removes a tile from the grid
-1. Horizontal Booter, credits
+1. Row/Col booter, activated, credits
-2. Horizontal Booter, on entry, credits
+2. Row/Col booter, on entry, credits
-3. Vertical Booter, credits
-4. Vertical Booter, on entry, credits
-5. Global Booter,  on use
+3. Global Booter, on activate
+4.

 Danger Suppressors